 - 15.1 Background and Theory Quantification of the purity of samples containing methamphetamine is only performed on Federal cases. - 15.2 Objectives, Principles, and Knowledge To develop and demonstrate the skills to accurately determine the purity of methamphetamine samples - 15.3 Health and Safety Hazards Large amounts of chloroform are used in this procedure thus all extractions must be done in a hood.
 Preparation of the samples for analysis can produce a significant dust issue.
-Contact with large quantities of methamphetamine cannot be avoided but every effort must be made to minimize exposure. - 15.4 Reading and Practical Exercises - 15.4.1 Read Methamphetamine Quant method - 15.4.2 Demonstrate the ability to generate a valid calibration curve using the GC/MS - 15.4.3 Demonstrate ability to generate precision and accuracy data within acceptable limits using test samples provided by the Technical Leader. - 15.4.4 Demonstrate competency using split samples from at least one sample run. - 15.4.5 Successfully complete a competency test. - 15.4.6 Successfully complete a mock court. - 15.4.7 Supervised cases will consist of at least one sample run.
+Contact with large quantities of methamphetamine cannot be avoided but every effort must be made to minimize exposure. - 15.4 Reading and Practical Exercises - 15.4.1 Read Methamphetamine Quant method. - 15.4.2 Demonstrate the ability to generate a valid calibration curve using the GC/MS - 15.4.3 Demonstrate ability to generate precision and accuracy data within acceptable limits using test samples provided by the Technical Leader.
+Samples will be prepared in at least two concentration levels and will consist of enough to analyze at least 20 replicates at each level. - 15.4.4 Demonstrate competency using split samples from at least one sample run. - 15.4.5 Successfully complete a competency test. - 15.4.6 Successfully complete a mock court. - 15.4.7 Supervised cases will consist of at least one sample run.

-Controlled Substances Training ManualMethamphetamine QuantitationPage 24 of 128
+Controlled Substances Training ManualMethamphetamine QuantitationPage 25 of 130